binerogroup/documentation/_sources/backup/manual-backup.rst.txt

 OpenStack Terminal Client
 -------------------------

-To create a volume using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+To create a volume by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

 - Run this command: ``openstack volume list``, save the ID of the volume you want to backup.
-Its visible which instance the volumes are attached to in the **Attached to** column.
+Its visible which instance the volumes is currently attached to in the **Attached to** column.

 - Run this command: ``openstack volume backup create --force --name [BACKUP_NAME] [VOLUME_ID]``, replacing with the name of the backup and the ID from the previous step.